bruteForceBilly/hyf-m1-hw-automation/index.md

 Notice how the second example is easier to read and probably easier to maintain?

 #### Resources
-The examples given has been qouted from this article: https://dev.to/kenbellows/stop-using-so-many-divs-an-intro-to-semantic-html-3i9i
+The examples are from this article: https://dev.to/kenbellows/stop-using-so-many-divs-an-intro-to-semantic-html-3i9i

 https://www.freecodecamp.org/news/semantic-html5-elements/